-from [20]

 Definition Examples

 Overproduction Producing more than

 Producing more than the customer demands,

 the demand required by or producing it too early

 the customer before it is needed

 Defects Design, manufacturing,

 Manufacturing inspection errors,

 defective products or repetitive defects

 products that need to be

 rectified

 Inventory Having unnecessarily

 Store quantities greater high levels of raw

 than the quantity materials, works-in-

 required for the next process and finished

 step in the products

 manufacturing process

 Transportation Moving materials

 Movement of between

 materials that does not workstations.

 add any value to the

 product,

 Waiting Waiting for

 It is idle time for information, tools,

 workers or machines approvals, quality

 control, rework.

 Bottlenecks

 Motion Walking around the

 Unnecessary physical factory floor to look for

 motions or walking by a tool, or even

 workers which divert unnecessary or difficult

 them from actual physical movements,

 processing work. due to poorly designed

-ergonomics,

-Over-processing Polishing or applying
+Oran magazing Paliahing on annhuing

-It is unintentionally finishing in some areas
+Uver-processing finishing in some cross

 doing more processing of product that will not

+work then the be seen by the sustemer

 work than the be seen by the customer

-customer requires in

 terms of the product

 quality or features

 Non-utilized potential Doing tasks that can be

-Waste of time, ideas, eliminated, lack of
+Waste of time ideas eliminated lack of

-skills by not taking involvement, absence,
+skills by not taking involvement absence

 employees' ideas into low productivity

-account
+account iow productivity